 - Income statements show a business’s progress over a set period of time.

 - A cashflow statement shows how changes in the balance sheet and income affect cash.

-With the right small business accounting software, our business accounts needn’t take hours of your time.
+With the right small business accounting software, bookkeeping needn’t take hours of your time.
 With the right tools, accounting can be quick and simple—so that you can focus on your business journey.

 Keep up-to-date records

-With the right tools, you needn’t spend more than a few minutes a day, but it won’t be long before your business starts reaping the rewards.
+With the right software, you needn’t spend more than a few minutes a day, but it won’t be long before your business starts reaping the rewards.

 Keeping your records up to date helps you create and maintain a solid and reliable idea of progress—making it easier to see if you can pay yourself and your employees this month.

 You need to record revenues, business costs, and allowable expenses as they happen.
 A few minutes a day can save you hours over the course of a year.